SteveGilham/Gendarme/README.md

 * Exempt debugger-related generated types related to union types from `AvoidUnsealedUninheritedInternalTypeRule` and `UseCorrectCasingRule`
 * Exempt getter and setter methods from `ConsiderConvertingMethodToPropertyRule` (well, duh!)
 * Exempt types with only fully `[CompilerGenerated]` `Equals` and `CompareTo` methods from `ImplementIComparableCorrectlyRule`; also explicitly exempt record types
+* Even if a union type is [Obsolete] don't bother telling us its cases and case constructors depend on it.
+* In F# code (type with F# [CompilationMapping] attribute) then allow single lower-case letter generic types
+* Exempt methods of F# generated types with `@` in the name from ` ParameterNamesShouldMatchOverriddenMethodRule`
+* Exempt match on union types from `AvoidSwitchStatementsRule`
+* Exempt F# generated types with `@` in the name from `UseCorrectPrefixRule`,`VariableNamesShouldNotMatchFieldNamesRule` and `UseCorrectCasingRule`
+* Exempt generated abstract closure types from `AbstractTypesShouldNotHavePublicConstructorsRule`
+* Exempt constructors of record types, or generated types with `@` in the name, from `AvoidLongParameterListsRule`
+* Module-bound functions should be camel-cased in the `UseCorrectCasingRule`